Letters Are Not Life

 When Hardwick wrote of her own experience in Sleepless Nights, begun during the breakdown of the marriage and published in 1979, her way of getting around Lowell’s huge disruptive presence was to all but excise him, an artistic coup, as well as some manner of comeuppance, as McCarthy pointed out to her in the final letter collected here: “He’d be put out somewhat in his vanity to find himself figuring mainly as an absence.”
 Earlier, in a spirit of presumptive magnanimity, Lowell had written to Hardwick of her novel in progress: “Shall I say you are welcome to anything about me ...
 What a ludicrous offer (what you have already)[.]
 I do think you should use anything you can control.”
 That she chose not to use almost anything of him says enough about their contrasting personalities, and art: his by the end a compost heap of implication and indiscretion; hers one of saying what really happened, but not to whom.

 Declan Ryan was born in Mayo, Ireland, and now lives in London.
-His first collection, Crisis Actor (2023), was published in the UK by Faber & Faber and is forthcoming in the US from Farrar, Straus and Giroux.
+His first collection, Crisis Actor (2023), was published in the UK by Faber & Faber and by Farrar, Straus and Giroux in the US.